igorwaw/advent15/day20-25/README.md

 number n (eg. elf number ten starts with house 10, than goes to 20, 30 etc.) - which means we don't need to start with house 1, increment by 1 and do a modulo operation, instead we can use a proper initial value and step in the loop, massively speeding up the calculation
-* For every visited house, incease the number of presents by 10*elf number
+* For every visited house, increase the number of presents by 10*elf number
 * Finally, iterate through the list of houses and find index of the first one that meets our criteria.

 ### Use maths